fygar256/general-assembler-axx/README.md

 Pattern data is lined up as follows.

 ```
-opecode operands error_patterns object_list
+mnemonic operands error_patterns object_list
-opecode operands error_patterns object_list
+mnemonic operands error_patterns object_list
-opecode operands error_patterns object_list
+mnemonic operands error_patterns object_list
 :
 :
 ```
-・opecode
+・mnemonic

-opecode can be omitted from the second line by using a space.
-If it is omitted, the opecode of the previous line is adopted.
+mnemonic can be omitted from the second line by using a space.
+If it is omitted, the mnemonic of the previous line is adopted.

-If opecode is omitted, the opecode of the previous line is adopted. opecode must be specified except for spaces. operands may be omitted. error_patterns may be omitted. object_list may not be omitted.
+If mnemonic is omitted, the mnemonic of the previous line is adopted. mnemonic must be specified except for spaces. operands may be omitted. error_patterns may be omitted. object_list may not be omitted.

 There are three types of pattern data:

 ```
-(1) opecode                               object_list
+(1) mnemonic                               object_list
-(2) opecode   operands                    object_list
+(2) mnemonic   operands                    object_list
-(3) opecode   operands   error_patterns   object_list
+(3) mnemonic   operands   error_patterns   object_list
 ```
 ・Comment